preview for Grocery Shopping for a Healthy Lifestyle

 Headshot of Kimberly Gomer, RD

 Kimberly Gomer, RD, is the director of nutrition at Body Beautiful Miami.
-She specializes in weight management and medical nutritional therapy to help control diabetes, high cholesterol, high blood pressure, heart health, and hypothyroidism.
+She studied in weight management and medical treatment therapy to help control diabetes, high blood pressure, heart health, and hypothyroidism.